anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 omit = ["app/gunicorn.py"]
 ```

-The key here is that we were able to add justification to these exclusions through comments so our team can follow our reasoning.
+> The main point is that we were able to add justification to these exclusions through comments so our team can follow our reasoning.

 ## Machine learning